How to Get a Land Mortgage

 Gather your documents:

-You will need evidence of income, business plans, budgets, planning permission and credit worthiness in order to put a strong application together and attract a lender.
-Do this first so your broker knows what your circumstances are.
+In order to put together a strong application and attract a lender, you will need evidence of income, business plans, budgets, planning permission, and creditworthiness.
+Do this first so your broker knows your circumstances.

 We're so confident in our service, we guarantee it.